kgiszewski/LearnUmbraco7/Chapter 02 - Backoffice Orientation/02 - Media Section.md

 The media section is where all of the media files will live.
 Items dragged and dropped into the `Media Section` will get written to your web root `~/media` folder.
 During the import process, image thumbnails are generated and they get assigned a unique folder to avoid accidental overwrites.

+If you prefer videos, check out this tour with Umbraco 7.7.x: https://www.youtube.com/watch?v=moidI5Dgomw

 ![Media Section](assets/mediasection.png)

 The media section works very similar to the content section with limited context menu options.
 Out of the box the media section ships with three media types: